We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 Internet, mobile and landline services can be affected by network outages and emergencies.

-To minimise the impact if this happens, try not to rely on a single network provider, payment method or type of communication.
+To minimise the impact if this happens, avoid relying on a single network provider, payment method or type of communication.

-For example, you could choose different providers for your internet and phones.
-That way if one network goes down, you can still use the other one.
+For example, you could choose different providers for your internet and phone.
+That means if one network goes down, you can still use the other one.

 -